AngelosFikias0/Calculator_App/README.md

 ## Description

 This is a simple web-based calculator application showcasing basic arithmetic operations.
 It was developed as a learning exercise in HTML, CSS, and JavaScript.
+It is a different kind of implementation as opposed to the other version of a calculator, however i kept both as to showcase both implementations and their fundamental differences separately.

 ## Features